yassataiseer/subcountant/README.md

 # subcountant
 Web App that tells how many subscribers a youtuber has made via Python-Flask Here is the link: http://yassataiseer.pythonanywhere.com/
+Note: sqlitetester.py is not part of project just used to test/work with databases.